wooyek/django-settings-strategy/README.md

  3. Have sensible fallback defaults.
 Ideally for local development you don't need anything more beside defaults.

  2. …but try to keep defaults production safe.
-It's better to miss a setting override locally, than having to remember to adjust default settings safe for production.
+It's better to miss a setting override locally, than having to remember to adjust default settings making it safe for production.

  4. Have the ability to switch `DEBUG` on/off in a way that can have an effect on other settings (eg. using javascript compressed or not).